Hedgehogs in culture: United States

 Hedgehogs remain largely unseen in modern-day American culture.
-On a number of occasions British educational programs have been revoiced to refer to hedgehogs as porcupines (at least one of such examples being Bob the Builder).
+On several occasions, British educational programmes have been revised to refer to hedgehogs as porcupines (at least one such example being Bob the Builder and Littlest Pet Shop).
 The Wacky Wheels video game makes humorous use of hedgehogs as projectiles, and they are also seen reading the newspaper while sitting on the toilet in the middle of the race course.

 One notable exception is Sonic the Hedgehog, the video game character created by Yuji Naka and Naoto Ohshima for SEGA.

 May has been designated Hedgehog Month by the International Hedgehog Association.

 Oceania

 New Zealand's McGillicuddy Serious Party were unsuccessful in their attempt to get a hedgehog elected to Parliament.
 Also in New Zealand, hedgehogs feature in the Bogor cartoon by Burton Silver, via which they also appeared on a postage stamp.
+Meanwhile, Nikki Slade Robinson and James Antoniou's children's picture book "Hedgehog Heart", published by New Zealand's Duck Creek Press, uses a hedgehog as a metaphor.